puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policy-map-legacy-to-newedge.md

 This article maps the Microsoft Edge Legacy (version 45 and earlier) Group Policies (GP) and Mobile Device Management (MDM) settings to the relevant Microsoft Edge version 80 policies.

 > [!NOTE]
 > The mapping provided below is meant to help with your initial deployment of Microsoft Edge version 80.
-For a definitive list of all the latest policies see:
+For a definitive list of the latest policies see:
 > - [Browser policy reference](microsoft-edge-policies.md)
 > - [Update policy reference](microsoft-edge-update-policies.md)